 Fire TV Stick Lite VS Fire TV Stick: Which one should you buy?

-Of course, Fire TV Stick adds the essential TV controls — so, if the price factor is not your worry — then it should be the ideal choice for you.
+Of course, Amazon Fire TV Stick adds the essential TV controls — so, if the price factor is not your worry — then it should be the ideal choice for you.
 However, if you do not mind switching between remotes (TV and Fire TV) and only want a tool to enhance the capability of your ordinary TV — then Fire TV Stick Lite is a suitable media streaming device for you.